Nov 9, 2020

 • Arrange eggplant slices on a paper towel lined baking sheet and season generously with salt, alternately layering paper towels and eggplant slices.
 Top with another baking sheet to weigh the slices down.
 Let sit for about 30 minutes to drain some of the water from the eggplant.

 • Add the panko, Parmesan, red pepper, garlic powder and black pepper to the bowl of a food processor and puree until fine.
 Add to a large mixing bowl and set aside.
-In a medium mixing bowl whisk the eggs and buttermilk together.
+Add the flour to another medium mixing bowl and in another medium mixing bowl whisk the eggs and buttermilk together.

 • Add enough oil in a cast iron pot or heavy bottomed skillet to reach about 1” up the side of the pot.
 Heat the oil to 350ºF (180ºC).

-• Working in batches a few slices at a time, dip a piece of the eggplant in the egg wash then dredge in the panko mixture, shaking off any of the excess.
+• Working in batches a few slices at a time, dip a piece of the eggplant in the flour, then the egg wash then dredge in the panko mixture, shaking off any of the excess.

 • Slowly add to the oil and fry until golden brown, about 1 minute on each side.
 Remove to a paper towel lined plate to drain.
 Repeat with the remaining eggplant.